frans-org/sre-assesment/README.md

 ## Build Steps

+### Build and push
-The build pipeline builds a docker image from Dockerfile and pushes the image to continer registry.
+1. The build pipeline builds a docker image from Dockerfile.

-Github actions runs through the workflow
+2. and pushes the image to continer registry.
+3. Ensure the correct permissions are setup to allow github to authenticate with Google Cloud.
+4. This can be done by creating credentials and adding them to github secrets e.g. ${{ secrets.GOOGLE_CREDENTIALS }}

+### Deploy
+1. Using terraform, the workflow will run a job that deploys the files needed to create the infrastructure
+2. This includes the k8s manifest files that deploy the replica pods running the application containers
+3. When the pod is initialised it pulls the image from the GCR registry, so its required that imagePullSecrets is setup
+4. You can run the following commands to set this up.

-### setup image pull request
+### setup image pull secrets
 ```
 kubectl create secret docker-registry artifact-reg \
 --docker-server=https://europe-docker.pkg.dev \